Domestic Superhero

 • Quinoa is a complete protein meaning it contains all nine of the essential amino acids your body needs.
 There are very few non-meat sources that provide this!

-• Quinoa is full of minerals; iron, phosphorus, manganese, zinc, and magnesium.
+• Quinoa is gluten free.
+It's full of minerals; iron, phosphorus, manganese, zinc, and magnesium.
 It also contains calcium, potassium, and selenium.

 How to Make Quinoa Fried Rice: